-I also enjoy helping students develop their personal research interests and skills.
+I am a teaching assistant for the University of Texas’s Introduction to Psychology “Synchronized Massive Online Course” (SMOC).
+Learn more about the 1,500+ student class here or learn about the effectiveness of SMOCs compared to traditional classes here.
+I also enjoy helping students develop their research interests and skills.
 I have advised two undergraduate honors theses, in addition to mentoring students through the SURE program as a member of my department's diversity committee.

 In 2016, I organized the first Psychology of Architecture Conference with Sam Gosling.
 The conference attracted 120+ attendees from 12 countries.
 Talks from the conference are available on YouTube.
 I also co-edited a special issue of the journal Self & Identity with Bill Swann.

 Outside of academia, I have worked on the People Analytics team at Google, as research analyst at the executive search firm Egon Zehnder, and as a research assistant at the Woodrow Wilson International Center for Scholars.
 I also spent a year teaching high school English in the Breton region of France.
 In 2016, I participated in a panel at the United Nations University on child trajectories into and out of non-state armed groups.
 Insights from this panel and two others are available in a publication by Rebecca Littman for UN policymakers.